-This is the article 3/5 for the series 'Woodland Carbon Explained' written by Matthew Hay for Forestry & Timber News.
+This is the article 3/5 for the series 'Woodland Carbon Explained' for Forestry & Timber News.

 Scottish, Welsh and Northern Irish land managers look away.
 This article, the third in my series for Forestry and Timber News, is all about a source of carbon funding that exists only for woodland creation schemes in England: the ‘Woodland Carbon Guarantee’.

 Conceived of by the previous administration, this Government launched the Woodland Carbon Guarantee (WCaG) in November 2019.
 Its purpose is simple: to incentivise woodland creation in England.
 By committing £50m to the purchase of Woodland Carbon Units (WCUs) between now and 2055, the government can act as the ‘buyer of last resort’ for a project’s carbon, thereby guaranteeing a minimum future income for landowners and tenants who invest in woodland creation.